SAP/jenkins-library/.github/CONTRIBUTING.md

 ### Coding pattern

 Pipeline steps must not make use of return values.
-The pattern for sharing parameters between pipeline steps or between a pipeline step and a pipeline script is sharing values via the common pipeline environment.
+The pattern for sharing parameters between pipeline steps or between a pipeline step and a pipeline script is sharing values via the [`commonPipelineEnvironment`](../vars/commonPipelineEnvironment.groovy).
 Since there is no return value from a pipeline step the return value of a pipeline step is already `void` rather than `def`.

 ### Code Style
 The code should follow any stylistic and architectural guidelines prescribed by the project.
 In the absence of guidelines, mimic the styles and patterns in the existing code-base.